 Baseball Season Begins With an “All Star” Team on the Field

-The boys of summer will be at it this week as the 2019 MLB season kicks off.
-Yeah I’ll be cheering for the Blue Jays once again and while we appear to be outgunned by the Yankees and Red Sox in the American League East we do have a bright future ahead of us according to the league scouts with a kid named Guerrero Jr. being highly touted.
+The boys of summer will be at it this week as the 2020 MLB season kicks off.
+Yeah I’ll be cheering for the Blue Jays once again and while we appear to be outgunned by the Yankees and in the American League East we do have a bright future ahead of us with a kid named Guerrero Jr. looking to hit the long ball.

 Of course that’s in the future but when it comes to putting a team together on the field, I’m going to try and at the same time not double up with a previous line-up that was my playoff team of 2016.